 Each family and every situation is different.
 We invite you to explore a program that fits your needs and works within your overall retirement and estate planning goals.
 Feel free to contact us.
-It would be a privilege to work with you in exploring the best options available to meet your personal
+It would be a privilege to work with you in exploring the best options available to meet your personal planning, retirement, and philanthropic goals.

-SAMPLE ONE-LIFE CHARITABLE GIFT ANNUITY RATES (January 2023)
+SAMPLE UNIFORM CHARITABLE GIFT ANNUITY RATES\ (JULY 2022)

-AGE 65 70 75 80 85 90+ RATE 5.4% 5.9% 6.6% 7.6% 8.7% 9.7%
+AGE 65 70 75 80 85 90 RATE 4.8% 5.3% 6.0% 7.0% 8.1% 9.1%

-^{} Rates are subject to change.
+$^{st}$ Rates are subject to change.
 Please call our office for current rates, or the rate for your exact age.